Second presidency of Lula da Silva: Education and research

-On 2 January, Lula revoked a bill made during the Bolsonaro government, which created schools exclusively for persons with disabilities, with the revocation of this law, these students are now able to study in the same schools as other students, with only the need for special treatment in some severe cases.
+On 2 January, Lula revoked a bill made during the Bolsonaro government, which created schools exclusively for persons with disabilities, with the revocation of this law, these students are now able to study in the same schools as other students, while keeping the need for special treatment in some severe cases.
 On 11 January, Lula signed in a bill called the "National Digital Education Policy", which deals with expanding access to digital education in the country.

-Another measure taken by the government was the increase in the amount for research grants, Lula later stated that "this government is forbidden to treat [as] wasted money that goes to education, money that goes to scholarships, money that goes to health care".
-The National Science and Technology Council (CCT) and the National Fund for Scientific and Technological Development were also restructured, with the Minister of Science, Technology and Innovation Luciana Santos saying that the government would prioritize investments in that area.
-On 16 February, Lula announced the readjustment in the value of scholarships during an event in the Planalto Palace.
+Another measure taken by the government was the increase in the amount for research grants, Lula later stated that "this government is forbidden to treat [as] wasted money what goes to education, money that goes to scholarships, money that goes to healthcare and research".

 On 10 March, Lula announced a readjustment in the values of the school meals of public schools, after having been frozen for more than five years.
 The increase is 39% and the value is 5.5 billion per year.
 In April, after severe pressure from Student and Teacher unions, the Ministry of Education announced the temporary suspension of the "New High School" programme, however, there was no revocation of the project, and it would later be reinstated in August by Minister of Education Camilo Santana, although with some changes.

 Also in April, Lula announced that the government would invest over 6 billion in a project to restart the construction of several works in the education area, such as public schools.
 On July, the Ministry of Education announced that the federal programme for creation of civic-military schools would be stopped, and that each state would have the option to keep or extinguish the programme.
+On the same month, Lula also signed in the Education Ministry's "full-time school program" after modifications to the original project, which dealt with increasing government investments in these schools, as well as reforming many part-time ones to also allow for the offering of these options, were approved by the Chamber of Deputies.

 On 6 November 2023, education minister Camilo Santana announced that people with FIES debts could now renegotiate them with the federal government, the attitude is similar to the Desenrola Brasil programme, also created during the Lula government in an effort to reduce indebtedness among the people, especially those of lower classes.

 The government announced on 12 March 2024 the construction of 100 new Federal Institutes of Education, Science and Technology in all federative units in Brazil by 2026.
 The ministry of education announced that it would be Investing ~R$3.9 billion in the construction of these units, with the funds being made possible through the New PAC.
 The government estimates the creation of 140 thousand new enrollments, the majority in technical courses integrated into secondary education (high school).
 The region that will receive the most Institutes will be the Northeast, with 38 new units planned, while the State that will receive the largest number of Institutes will be São Paulo, with 12 new units.